koorchik/formula-evaluation-benchmark/README.md

         [SUBSTRACT,[ADD,[DEVIDE,[MULTIPLY,40,50],60],70],80]
     ]

-We do 100000 iterations and after comleting check the sum of all results to ensure that calculations were not skipped by optimizer.
+We do 100000 iterations and after comleting check the sum of all results to ensure that the calculations were not skipped by optimizer.

 ## Results